jstedfast/MailKit/README.md

 			using (var client = new SmtpClient ()) {
 				var credentials = new NetworkCredential ("joey", "password");

-				// Note: if the server requires SSL-on-connect, use the smtps:// protocol instead var uri = new Uri ("smtp://smtp.gmail.com:587");
+				// Note: if the server requires SSL-on-connect, use the "smtps" protocol instead var uri = new Uri ("smtp://smtp.gmail.com:587");

 				using (var cancel = new CancellationTokenSource ()) {